 Join a Committee

-BC HRMA’s Board of Directors and committees are comprised of member volunteers with specified qualifications and experiences.
-Volunteers are selected based on recommendations from the Advisory Councils and BC HRMA staff.
+HRMA’s Board of Directors and committees are comprised of member volunteers with specified qualifications and experiences.
+Volunteers are selected based on recommendations from the Advisory Councils and HRMA staff.
 The following committees are served by volunteer members: Awards Committee, CHRP Audit Committee, CHRP Recertification Committee, Conference Steering Committee.